ivanjalid1/ivanjalid1/README.md

 ## I'm a Systems Engineering Student

-- 👨‍💻 I’m currently studying on web development technologies like JavaScript, Angular etc.
+- 👨‍💻 I’m currently studying on web development technologies like JavaScript, NodeJS, Angular, etc.
-- 📚 I’m currently learning everything about Frontend and Backend technologies 😅
+- 📚 I’m currently learning everything about Frontend and Backend technologies.
 - 💪🏼 Future Goals: Learn more technologies - Never stop creating new ideas.
 - ⚡ Fun fact: I love to play pool and snooker 🎱.